-[49] The Assessment Request for Information (ARFI) for the 2012 assessment year made an assertion that 78 acres is being farmed in 2011, creating an estimated crop value of \$6,060, which is to be harvested in the future, perhaps in 2012.
+[48] The Assessment Request for Information (ARFI) for the 2012 assessment year made an assertion that 69.24 acres is being farmed in 2011, creating an estimated crop value of \$2,077. which is to be harvested in the future, perhaps in 2012.
 The Board finds the ARFI evidence of little value as it is outside of the valuation period as found in MRAT 1(f) and the Act in sections 284(1)(x) and 289(2)(a).

-6. Photographs (C1 pages 17, C2 pages 5 - 28, R1 pages 19 - 22, 27 - 88, and 95 - 114)
+6. Photographs (C1 pages 17, 18, C2 pages 5 - 28, and R1 pages 18, 23, 25 - 35, and 41 - 61)

-- [50] The photographs provided by the Complainant were purported to be taken either by Mr. Genereux, Mr. Charlton or Mr. Thomson in 2011.
-The photographs depict the subject from a distance and provide little value. - [51] The Respondent provided photographs of the entire parcel taken by aircraft in October 2007, 2008, 2009 and 2010.
-The additional photographs show no agricultural activity on the subject with a growth of wild grasses and weeds in some areas.
-In other areas the photographs show gravel and clay with no vegetation.
+[49] The photographs provided by the Complainant were purported to be taken either by Mr. Genereux, Mr. Charlton or Mr. Thomson in 2011.
+The photographs depict the subject from a distance and provide little value.

+[50] The Respondent provided photographs of the entire parcel taken by aircraft in October 2010.
+The additional photographs show no agricultural activity on the subject with a growth of wild grasses and weeds.
 The date and location of each photograph is clearly marked however the Board prefers a map showing exactly where each photo is taken with the angle of view indicated.
 The Board placed appropriate weight on the photographic evidence taken by the assessment authority, within the valuation period, and of the subject.